-Say what?

 -You are losing your mind.

--Sooner or later, we must cool off, and be drunk by the greedy, nasty mouths of the world…
+and be drunk by the greedy, nasty mouths of the world…

 -Stop this talk.